Skip to Section

 2. South Downs National Park

-This park is accessible to those in the greater London area and sprawls through sections of Hampshire, West, and East Sussex.
+This dark sky park is accessible to those in the greater London area and sprawls through sections of Hampshire, West, and East Sussex.

 In 2011 South Downs became a national park, the most recent park to receive that designation.
 The national park covers the chalk hills along the English Channel and wooded sandstone and clay hills know as the western Weald.
 The South Downs Way is a trail which runs the entire length of the park